Singapore Institute of Management

-The Singapore Institute of Management (SIM) is a provider of private tertiary education and professional training in Singapore.
-It was established by the Economic Development Board on 28 November 1964.
-SIM is registered under the Committee for Private Education (CPE).
-SIM offers diploma, undergraduate (transnational education), postgraduate programmes (transnational education) and executive education courses.
+The Singapore Institute of Management (SIM) is a private tertiary education institution in Singapore.
+Founded on 28 November 1964 by the Economic Development Board (EDB), SIM is registered under the Committee for Private Education (CPE).
+SIM offers diploma, transnational undergraduate and postgraduate programmes, and executive education courses.

-The SIM Group provides its core services through three educational brands: SIM Global Education and SIM Academy, and Singapore Cambodia International Academy.
+The SIM Group provides its core services through two educational brands: SIM Global Education and SIM Academy.
 From 2005 to 2017, SIM Group established and managed SIM University (UniSIM).

 SIM Global Education

 SIM Global Education (SIM GE) is a private education institute.
-It offers diploma, Bachelor’s and Master’s programmes with universities from Australia, Europe, the United Kingdom and the United States.
+It offers diploma, bachelor's degree and master's degree with universities from Australia, Europe, the United Kingdom and the United States.
 The institution has 16,000 students with about 30% being full-time international students from over 40 countries.
 The institute offers both full-time and part-time programmes.

 In 2018, SIM opened its first overseas representative office in Indonesia, Jakarta to cultivate awareness of its offered programmes under the SIM GE brand in Indonesia.